sensum/live-api-demos/Linux_LiveAPI_Demo_CPP/README.md

 # Sensum API Demo C++
-Codebase for demo of the Sensum live API in C++
+Linux CLion Codebase for demo of the Sensum live API in C++

 Contact - support@sensum.co